Active retirement groups

 Campaigning

-A number of organisations lobby for the rights of older people.
-They campaign to raise awareness of the issues affecting older people and influence government policy.
-They include:
+The following organisations lobby for the rights of older people by campaigning to raise awareness of and influencing government policy:

 Irish Senior Citizens Parliament

-The organisation represents the interests of senior citizens to government and other public bodies on issues affecting older people such as income, health or housing.
+The organisation represents the interests of older people to the government and other public bodies on issues such as income, health, or housing.

 National Federation of Pensioners’ Associations